Introduction: Who is Karl Marx and What Did He Do?

 2. The Influences Behind His Ideas

-What shaped Marx’s thinking?
-A mix of classical German philosophy, British political economy, and French socialism.
-Think of it like a recipe where each ingredient adds a distinct flavor.
-For instance, he was inspired by Hegel’s dialectics, which taught him to view history as a process of change driven by contradictions.
+Who is Karl Marx and What Did He Do?
+What influenced Marx’s ideas?
+An influential blend of German philosophical thought, British economic theory, and the revolutionary ideals of French socialism.
+Imagine it like a recipe where all the ingredients contribute a unique flavor.
+For example, he was stimulated by Hegel’s dialectics, which instructed him to comprehend history as an ongoing process of transformation through contradictions.

 3. What is Marxism?